defi-wonderland/xkeeper-core/docs/src/content/howto/automation_vault_guide.md

 ## Tutorial: Deployment and Configuration of Automation Vault

 This guide provide all information needed to deploy and configure an `AutomationVault`.
-You can do it easily using " XKEPPER WEBSITE".
+You can do it easily using [xkeeper.network](https://xkeeper.network/).

 ### Step 1: Deployment of the Automation Vault